getsentry/arroyo/docs/source/getstarted.rst

         ) -> ProcessingStrategy[KafkaPayload]:
             return ConsumerStrategy(commit, partitions)

-The code above is orchestrated by the Arroyo runtime called `StreamingProcessor`.
+The code above is orchestrated by the Arroyo runtime called `StreamProcessor`.

 .. code-block:: Python